-(2) The amounts reported in these columns represent performance-based restricted stock units opportunities.
-The Compensation Committee approved the awards on March 28, 2012.
-The grant date fair value of these awards is reported based on the probable outcome of the applicable performance conditions and is consistent with the estimate of aggregate compensation cost, if any, expected to be recognized over the service period determined as of the grant date under FASB ASC Topic 718, excluding the effect of estimated forfeitures.

-(3) Consists of an award under our 2012 Annual Bonus Program.
-Achievement of certain performance metrics could reduce payouts to zero when applied to the applicable formula, as further described below.
-As a result, threshold payouts were inapplicable for each named executive officer.

-(4) Consists of an award under our 2012 Quarterly Bonus Program.
-Achievement of certain performance metrics could reduce payouts to zero when applied to the applicable formula, as further described below.
-As a result, threshold payouts were inapplicable for each named executive officer.

-- (5) Consists of an award of restricted stock units, subject to achievement of specific performance metrics in addition to time-based vesting requirements, under the 2005 Equity Plan.
+- (2) The amounts reported in these columns represent performance-based restricted stock units opportunities.
+The Compensation Committee approved the awards on February 19, 2013.
+The grant date fair value of these awards is reported based on the probable outcome of the applicable performance conditions and is consistent with the estimate of aggregate compensation cost, if any, expected to be recognized over the service period determined as of the grant date under FASB ASC Topic 718, excluding the effect of estimated forfeitures. - (3) Consists of an award under our 2013 Annual Bonus Program.
+Achievement levels for certain performance targets could reduce payouts to zero when the applicable formula is applied, as further described below.
+As a result, threshold payouts were inapplicable for each named executive officer. - (4) Consists of an award under our 2013 Quarterly Bonus Program.
+Achievement levels for certain performance targets could reduce payouts to zero when the applicable formula is applied, as further described below.
+As a result, threshold payouts were inapplicable for each named executive officer. - (5) Consists of an award of restricted stock units, subject to achievement of specific performance metrics in addition to time-based vesting requirements, under the 2005 Equity Plan.
 Failure to achieve certain performance metrics could result in zero restricted stock units being awarded.
 The maximum attainable award is 150% of target.
-The closing price of our common stock was \$6.45 on March 28, 2012.
-Actual awards were determined in the first quarter of 2013 and are described in "Equity Incentive Plan Compensation" below.
-The earned award vests ratably on March 1, 2013, March 1, 2014 and March 1, 2015. - (6) Consists of an award of restricted stock units, subject to time-based vesting requirements, under the 2005 Equity Plan.
-The award vests ratably on March 1, 2013, March 1, 2014 and March 1, 2015.
-The closing price of our common stock was \$7.90 on March 19, 2012. - (7) Includes a promotion grant of 75,000 restricted stock units made to Mr. Boynton on March 19, 2012 in connection with his promotion to Executive Vice President and Chief Financial Officer. - (8) Mr. Arriola's employment with the Company terminated on March 5, 2012.
+The closing price of our common stock was \$13.39 on February 19, 2013.
+Actual awards were determined in the first quarter of 2014 and are described in "Equity Incentive Plan Compensation" below.
+The earned award vests ratably on March 1, 2014, March 1, 2015 and March 1, 2016. - (6) Consists of an award of restricted stock units, subject to time-based vesting requirements, under the 2005 Equity Plan.
+The award vests ratably on March 1, 2014, March 1, 2015 and March 1, 2016.
+The closing price of our common stock was \$13.39 on February 19, 2013. - (7) Includes a merit grant of 10,000 restricted stock units made to Mr. Wenger on February 19, 2013 in recognition of his contributions to the Solar Star project.